CTSRD-CHERI/bluecheck/README.md

 =========

 BlueCheck is a *generic* test-bench written in the Bluespec HDL.
-It is generic in the sense that it can be used to test *any* design.
+It is generic in the sense that it can be used to test *any* HDL module.
+It is inspired by the QuickCheck tool for testing Haskell programs.

 To use it, the developer simply provides a specification of
 correctness: a set of properties, written in Bluespec, about the design under test.
 BlueCheck then automatically tests these properties, reporting any counter-examples found.

 It's main features are: